-This is the final course of English ELL offered to English Learners at a high-intermediate to advanced level of English language proficiency.
-This course will provide opportunities to further practice and refine all language skills.
-Upon successful completion of ELL Bridge, students will be prepared to function in mainstream English classes.
-Composition and literature will be the emphasis of this course.
-At the completion of ELL Bridge, students will exhibit advanced level proficiency in the four domains: listening, speaking, reading and writing.
-Eligible: 9, 10, 11, 12 Credit: 1
+As the final course of English EL, it is designed to expose students to reading and writing at a high-intermediate to advanced level of English language proficiency.
+Emphasis will be placed on reading strategies and the writing process.
+Students will be introduced to various types of literature and will be provided with opportunities to further practice and refine all language skills.
+At the completion of EL Bridge, students will exhibit advanced level proficiency in the four domains of listening, speaking, reading and writing.
+Upon successful completion of the program of study, students will be prepared to thrive in a mainstream English course.